 In 2005 a post apocalyptic Metallica tie-in game was in development called Damaged Inc. Ultimate Classic Rock states that the game would have been based around players driving around a dystopian wasteland in a selection of modified vehicles.
 The visual aesthetic of films such as Mad Max and The Road would have been a huge influence on the game according to the site.
-And while Metallica fans knew about the canceled game, this month is the first time that actual game play footage has been released.
+And while Metallica fans knew about the canceled game (with some investing in the graphic cards pro gamers use to get ready for it), this month is the first time that actual game play footage has been released.

 The footage is presented by the YouTube channel PtoPOnline with the channel taking viewers through the game play and design of the virtual world.
+Whilst some elements seem to reflect gaming trends of the time (like those seen by people who go to LoL smurfs to buy accounts), it also seems to have its own flair to it.
 The video depicts a car shooting its way across a desert landscape.
 While this level is the only one available to see it is reported that others were worked on.
 According to the video, the game was going to be released on the PC, PlayStation 2 and Xbox.
 Video game news site Game Rant state that one of the most widely believed reasons why the game was canceled was over licensing issues.
 It is unsure what these issues were but as it was a Metallica game it is a good bet that it was due to music licensing.
 Disney closed down Black Rock the company responsible for developing the game five years ago.

 Metallica would eventually get their own video game with a tie-in with Guitar Hero.
 Guitar Hero: Metallica (2009) featured 29 songs by the heavy metal band and a further 21 by the band’s favorite artists.
 It was the second tie-in for the Guitar Hero franchise after Aerosmith.
 Lead singer of Metallica, James Hetfield told Rolling Stone that games such as Guitar Hero are “a great gateway drug to real music” for young players.
 He also talked about his character’s appearance stating that he wished his “guns were bigger”.